Skip to content

 Person in custody in case of three men found murdered in basement of Southwest Detroit home: police

-DETROIT (WWJ) -- Detroit Police have a person in custody in connection with a triple murder this week on the city's southwest side.
+DETROIT (WWJ) -- Detroit Police made an arrest in connection with a triple murder this week on the city's southwest side.

 This update comes after police on Thursday said they'd identified three people who were found brutally murdered inside of a home, on S. Edsel near Fort Street and Outer Drive.